 In this example, the shared services, which are file servers are located in VPN 100, and users in VPNs 2 and 3 need access to the file servers (and users in VPN 1 do not).

-We need three VPN lists.
-One contains the member of the service VPN (VPN 100), and the second the members of the client VPNs (VPNs 2 and 3).
-Both these VPN lists are used in the control-policy match conditions.
+We need three lists—two VPN lists and one site list.
+One VPN lists contains the member of the service VPN (VPN 100), and the second the members of the client VPNs (VPNs 2 and 3).
+Both VPN lists are used in the control-policy match conditions.
 The third list, which contains all the sites in the overlay network, is used in the apply-policy statement.

 policy lists vpn-list client_vpn vpn 2,3 ! vpn-list service_vpn vpn 100 ! site-list all_sites site-id site1 site-id site2 site-id site3 site-id site4 ! ! !

 The control-policy has two sequence entries, one that matches the client_vpn routes and exports (advertises) them to the service VPN, and one that matches the service_vpn routes and advertises them to the client VPNs:

 policy control-policy extranet sequence 10 match route vpn-list client_vpn ! action accept export-to vpn-list service_vpn ! ! ! sequence 20 match route vpn-list service_vpn ! action accept export-to vpn-list client_vpn ! ! ! ! default-action accept ! !

 To have the vSmart control-policy take effect, apply it inbound direction for prefixes for each affect VPN to be imported into the vSmart controller's route table: